metaplex-foundation/mpl-candy-machine/clients/js/README.md

-# JavaScript client for Mpl Candy Machine
+# JavaScript client for Mpl Gumball Machine

 A Umi-compatible JavaScript library for candy machines.